Rakesh Kumar Raushan

 Rakesh Kumar Roushan is an Indian politician who was elected as a member of Bihar Legislative Assembly from Islampur constituency in 2020 as a member of the Rashtriya Janata Dal.
-He ran for reelection in 2025, but lost to JD(U) candidate Ruhel Ranjan by nearly 30,000 votes.
+He was a member of the budget committee from 2022 - 2025.

 Political life

 He entered politics in 2005 as member of Communist Party Of India but lost to Ramswaroop Prasad.
 His father represented this constituency several times.